1.G.9 The Syncytin (Syncytin) Family

 1.G.9.2.3

-The Human T-cell leukemia virus 1, HTLV-1, of 488 aas and 2 TMSs, N- and C-terminal.
+The Human T-cell leukemia virus 1, HTLV-1, of 488 aas and 2 or 3 TMSs, N- and C-terminal with a possible additional TMS at residue 320.
 The glycine-rich region of this transmembrane protein is involved in membrane fusion.
 It is a class I viral fusion protein (Wilson et al. 2005).
 The N-terminal fusion peptide initiates virus-cell membrane fusion.
 The fusion peptide is linked to the coiled-coil core through a conserved sequence that is rich in glycines.
 Wilson et al. 2005 investigated the functional role of the glycine-rich segment, Met-326 to Ser-337, of gp21.
 Alanine substitution for the hydrophobic residue Ile-334 caused a 90% reduction in cell-cell fusion activity without a detectable effect on the lipid-mixing and pore forming phases of fusion.
 Retroviral glycoprotein fusion thus appears to require flexibility within the glycine-rich segment and hydrophobic contacts mediated by this segment (Wilson et al. 2005).

 HTLV-1 of T-cell leukemia virus 1